 Luckily, this urgent call to action is being answered as we speak, and not without the help of several distinguished relayers.
 Governor Polis and the U.S. Surgeon General highlighted the need for blood donations during press conferences last week, which, according to Vitalant, played a large role in generating the tremendous community response they’ve received in the past few days.

 In fact, the outpouring of community support is so great that Vitalant is now asking aspiring donors to call ahead for an appointment rather than walk into a donation center.
 (Dial 303-363-2300 or visit Vitalant.org to do so).
 Due to the high volume of inquiries, it is likely that those who want to donate will have to schedule an appointment day — if not weeks — in advance, but hospitals and donation centers are still urging people to donate to sustain the blood supply throughout the course of the pandemic.
 “Your donation will be just as crucial to meet patient needs in the coming days and weeks,” said Brooke Way, a marketing and communications specialist at Vitalant.
+Additionally, has recently Vitalant became the first national blood bank to test all blood donations for antibodies to SARS-CoV-2, the coronavirus that causes COVID-19.

 Denver Mayor Michael Hancock echoed this message during the announcement of the city’s stay-at-home order on March 23.
 “If you are healthy we ask you to please consider donating blood if you’re able,” he said.